 - Details such as temporary fire-rated assemblies, opening protectives, or dust containment procedures, where applicable

-Owners must distribute the TPP Notice to each occupied apartment OR post the notice in the lobby AND
+Owners must distribute the TPP Notice to each occupied apartment AND post the notice in the lobby AND

 - On each floor within 10 feet of the elevator OR